skalinets/skalinets.github.io/_posts/2017-01-11-install-elk-windows.markdown

 we don't need to install JRE, JDE, NSSM explicitly.
 This is exactly how installation of things should be handled in 21st century.
 Less efforts -- more result.
 I really like it.

 In the next post we'll set up ASP.NET Core logging to target ELK.
+But first we need to define [additional moving parts](elk-filebeat-logstash) in out setup.

 Happy installing!